 What you need to set up your own janitorial cleaning services business

-Preparation prior to setting up your cleaning businessStarting a cleaning services business makes sense if you have a positive attitude towards cleanliness.
-If you have a naturally hardworking attitude towards cleaning then you may be right for the industry.
-Of course it’s a lot more than that in the long run and you have to have a savvy business brain too as you need to be able to pitch for contracts with small and large businesses, councils and educational facilities.
+Preparation prior to setting up your cleaning businessStarting a cleaning services business can work if you have a positive attitude towards cleanliness and you are naturally hardworking.
+You also need a savvy business brain too and be able to pitch for contracts with small and large businesses, councils and educational facilities.

-Unlike many others the cleaning industry is actually still undergoing growth.
-Large corporate businesses in particular have taken the opportunity to outsource their cleaning services to guarantee a professional job is done and also avoid the recruitment process of their own cleaning staff which can waste valuable time.
-Hiring professionals on a contractual basis is much more preferable to many larger companies.
+Understanding the Cleaning IndustryUnlike other sectors, the cleaning industry is still growing.
+Large corporate businesses in particular often outsource their cleaning services to guarantee a professional job is done and to avoid an internal recruitment process which can waste valuable time.
+Hiring professionals on a contractual basis is much more preferable to many larger organisations.

-Cleaning involves handling potentially harmful cleaning chemicals, so you will also need to comply with acts such as the Chemicals Regulations 2002, Dangerous Substances and Preparations (Safety) Regulations, Control of Substances Hazardous to Health Regulations and the Health and Safety at Work Act. (more help with COSHH risk assessments)
+Cleaning involves handling potentially harmful cleaning chemicals, so you will need to comply with acts such as the Chemicals Regulations 2002, Dangerous Substances and Preparations (Safety) Regulations, Control of Substances Hazardous to Health Regulations and the Health and Safety at Work Act.

-Start small – it doesn’t make sense to tie up all your capital in equipment and chemicals before you’ve secured a few contracts.
-Keep things simple to begin with and ensure you have the time and capabilities for each job you take on.
+Handy Tips - Starting up your own Cleaning BusinessStart small – Don't tie up all your capital in equipment and chemicals before you’ve secured a few contracts; keep things simple and ensure you have the time and capabilities for every job.

 Maintenance Matters – ensure your business plan has factored in maintaining accounts once they’ve been won and managing all clients fairly and equally.